fafusha/dice/README.md

 # dice
 Analysis of Cee-lo game

-# About
+# About Cee-lo
 Cee-lo is a gambling game played with three six-sided dice.
 There is not one standart set of rules, but there are some constants that are hold true all the time, one of which is the number fo dice - three.
+[Wikipedia](https://en.wikipedia.org/wiki/Cee-lo)

 This specific implementation focuses on the Cee-lo without a bank (Winner Take All).